News

 With an estimated population in July 2024 of 8,478,072, distributed over 300.46 square miles (778.2 km2), the city is the most densely populated major city in the United States.
 New York City has more than double the population of Los Angeles, the country's second-most populous city.
 Over 20.1 million people live in New York City's metropolitan statistical area and 23.5 million in its combined statistical area as of 2020, both the largest in the U.S. New York City is one of the world's most populous megacities.
 The city and its metropolitan area are the premier gateway for legal immigration to the United States.
 An estimated 800 languages are spoken in New York City, making it the most linguistically diverse city in the world.
 The New York City metropolitan region is home to the largest foreign-born population of any metropolitan region in the world, approximately 5.9 million as of 2023.

 New York City traces its origins to Fort Amsterdam and a trading post founded on Manhattan Island by Dutch colonists around 1624.
 The settlement was named New Amsterdam in 1626 and was chartered as a city in 1653.
-The city came under English control in 1664...
+The city came under ...
 Continue Reading

 (BPT) - Do you love technology?
 Do you enjoy diving into the past of companies that broke technological barriers to create cutting-edge inventions that are now part of everyday life?